 We work with Premier League football clubs to manufacture their team mascots, including Tottenham Hotspurs’ ‘Chirpy’, Liverpool’s ‘Mighty Red’ and Stoke City’s ‘Pottermus’ Hippo mascot.
 These over-sized team supporters can often be seen on the side line during home games, as well as mingling with fans inside family enclosures.

 We manufacture football mascots for a range of teams across Europe, including football clubs in Spain, Germany, the Netherlands and across Scandinavia.
-The designs of these mascots varies, for example ranging from club emblems brought to like as walkabout mascot costumes, through to those which are more caricature in style such as FC Barcelona’s mascots, below.
+The designs of these mascots varies, ranging from club emblems brought to life as walkabout mascot costumes, through to those which are more caricature in style such as FC Barcelona’s mascots, below.

 We also work with clubs in Championship Leagues 1 & 2.
 The Scottish Football Association and The Football Association have also commissioned Rainbow Productions to develop sports mascots for their national teams.
 Football related organisations which are looking to reach younger audiences have also invested in a mascot; Socatots, below, is one example.
 This organisation encourages activities for pre-school aged children.